Festival Announces Award Winner 2021

-The Edington Festival of Music is absolutely delighted to announce that Portsmouth Cathedral Choir is the successful recipient for the first Edington Festival Award.
-The Cathedral will use the award (£3000 this year) to help support individual singing lessons for each of their girl and boy choristers over the coming year.
+The Edington Festival of Music is absolutely delighted to announce that Leicester Cathedral is the recipient of the Edington Festival Award 2021.
+The Cathedral will use the award to help support individual singing lessons for the choristers over the coming year.

 The Edington Festival Award was made possible by a bequest which has been invested by the Edington Music Festival.
 The award was decided in collaboration with Cathedral Music Trust and its Diamond Fund for Choristers.

 The 2021 Music Festival will be the 65th, and will run from Thursday August 26th to Sunday August 29th.